foomprep/robby.nvim/README.md

 ```
 :Robby Generate a function that counts the number of a substring present in a given string
 ```
 A function should appear in the editor.
-We think this is good, so we commit
+Then commit changes
 ```
 :Robby -c "Count function"
 ```
+This command is just wrapper for the lovely plugin `vim-fugitive` by `tpope`.
+It stages all changes and then commits them with the given message.
+If you prefer to just `Git` that will work fine.
 Now, let's change the function a little bit.
 Reopen the file and run
 ```
 :Robby add the end argument to the find method as the length of the given string
 ```